hhalvors/hhalvors.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Philosophy, Calvin College, 1995
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Philosophy, University of Pittsburgh, 1997
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience